Saturday, 19 July 2025

 Looking down form it to the nave

-The font I fount out is a 13th-century square font with angle colonnetts supported on five pillars I must admit I came away felling a little disappointing in my visit which could be down to walking around and St Giles being the last one on my visit.
+The font I fount out is a 13th-century square font with angle colonnetts supported on five pillars I must admit I came away feeling a little disappointed in my visit which I put down to walking around the area and St Giles being the last one on my visit.
 Saying that if it is open then have a look around

 Till Next Time May I wish you all A peaceful weekend